Governance & Administration

 Congregational meetings are held for multiple purposes throughout the year.
 Some are Congregational Conversations, in which we gather to discuss and collect feedback from members on questions that are important to the life of the congregation.
 Others are formal Meetings at which members must register and votes will be taken.
 Annually, we hold formal meetings to approve our budget and audited financial statements, to elect members to serve on our Board and Nominating Committee, and to receive updates on strategies, committee activities, and other issues of importance.

-We are a self-funding registered charity.
+We are a self-funded registered charity.
+Our annual operating budget is approximately $500,000.

 Our Board of Trustees is responsible for normal operational expenses, but Congregational approval is required to buy or sell real estate, to enter into a mortgage, to perform major renovations to our building or to borrow more than $20,000.